 - salt and pepper to taste

 If using a ham bone, no preparation is necessary.
 If using jowls or hocks, score through the fat to the meat in two to three places.
 If using fatback, cut into several smaller chunks.
 If using bacon, dice and saute with onions and add in the garlic during the last minute of cooking.

 In a large pot, add pork, onions, garlic, bay leaves and drippings (if using) and 8 cups of water.
 Bring to a boil, reduce to a bare simmer and simmer until pork is tender but not yet falling off the bone.

 Timing will vary depending on the size and type of pork you are using.
-A ham bone will generally take a good hour, hocks and jowls between an hour and a hour and a half, fatback can be cut into a chunk or two and tossed into the beans as they cook.
+A ham bone will generally take a good hour, hocks and jowls between an hour and an hour and a half, fatback can be cut into a chunk or two and tossed into the beans as they cook.
 Standard bacon is cooked with the onions doesn’t need any additional time.

-If using a boned pork item, remove, debone and add the meat back into the pot.
+If using a pork item with a bone, remove, debone and add the meat back into the pot.
 If desired, a few of the peas may be mashed with a fork or potato masher.
 Taste for seasoning.
 Serve over rice with Chili Sauce as an accompaniment.

 Note: Generally Black Eyed Peas will be a bit thinner and soupy the first day but by the second will absorb more of the broth turning into a much thicker mass.
 Simply add more liquid into the peas the next day to return to the desired consistency.

-I’ll be taking these Black Eyed Peas to the Fiesta Friday 100 anniversary extravaganza, and I’m also co-hosting this event, so a big shout out to Angie from the Novice Gardener and Fiesta Friday for putting the event on and Steffi from Ginger&Bread, Suzanne fromAPugintheKitchen and Judi fromCookingwithAuntJuju for co-hosting, too.
+I’ll be taking Traditional Black-Eyed Peas to the Fiesta Friday 100 anniversary extravaganza, and I’m also co-hosting this event, so a big shout out to Angie from the Novice Gardener and Fiesta Friday for putting the event on and Steffi from Ginger&Bread, Suzanne fromAPugintheKitchen and Judi fromCookingwithAuntJuju for co-hosting, too.
 Stop by, say hi, visit and mingle and I hope to “see” you there!

 Of course, I’ll also be posting my Traditional Black-Eyed Peas to Throwback Thursday, a link party co-hosted by Moi!!
 Yes, that’s me, yours truly!
 And Alli, Quinn & Meaghan – you’ll see all their links on Throwback Thursday!